-The sound quality is similar to ATH-M50X with flat frequency response, thick and punchy bass but also a bit emphasis on mid and highs.
-DT-770 PRO is a closed-back type which offers superb isolation, and you will also see it used by a wide variety of professions with common loud background noises.
+DT-770 PRO is a closed-back type that offers superb isolation, and you will also see it used by a wide variety of professions with common loud background noises.
 Highly sensitive transducers ensure easily heard full dynamics, which are hard to find in any other pair of headphones at this price range.

 The DT 770 PRO is the perfect pair of headphones for monitoring, mixing, and mastering.

-Conclusion: As I have mentioned, I try to give the best possible advice considering all ratios.
-Therefore the large size and the possible damaged ear-pads caused this model the first place.
-The rest of the features do not lack in anything, with powerful and full sound, flexibility and on an excellent price range.
-BEYERDYNAMIC DT-770 PRO 80OHM is also available with full-sized PRO case for easy transportation with just a few extra bucks.
+Conclusion: You will find pair in most guides with the best headphones for music production under $200.
+The large size and the slightly fragile earpads might put you on second thoughts.
+However, the rest of the features do not lack in anything, with powerful and full sound, flexibility, and an excellent price range.
+The Beyerdynamic DT-770 Pro 80Ohm is also available with a full-sized PRO case for easy transportation with just a few extra bucks.

 Musicians who use it: Armin van Buuren, Dyro, Pole Folder